tmtsoftware/csw/docs/src/main/technical/time/time.md

 hardware time stamping is recommended and the network entities should be fitted with PTP capable Network Interface Cards (NIC).

-The time service relies on making native calls (Linux kernel C methods invocation) to get the nanosecond precise time overcoming the limitations of Scala and Java libraries which support only microsecond precision till date.
+The TMT time service relies on making native calls (Linux kernel C methods invocation) to get the nanosecond precise time overcoming the limitations of Scala and Java libraries which support only microsecond precision till date.
 These native calls are provided as wrapper over Java and Scala APIs for easy use by component developers familiar with Java/Scala.
 The TMT time service is responsible for primarily providing time in [Coordinated Universal Time (UTC)](#summary-of-relevant-time-metrics) and [International Atomic Time (TAI)](#summary-of-relevant-time-metrics) time scales.
+The handling of [leap second](#summary-of-relevant-time-metrics) event is taken care by the TMT time service automatically(without human intervention) as the PTP grandmaster distributes the accurate information when received through GPS.

 The time service also allows for scheduling tasks either periodically or once using both UTC and TAI time.
 These schedulers are optimised for